marcwieland95/documentation/singularities.md

 <a name="registering-singularities"></a>
 ## [Registering Singularities](#registering-singularities)

 In order to register new singularities you need to add them inside `config/singularities.php` file.
 Each one have separated entry inside this file.
 Add singularity classname to the correct array.
-On start arrays already contains default singularities which are shiped with WordPress.
+By default the arrays already contains default singularities which are shipped with WordPress.

-For example, you [created new post type](/docs/posttype#create) named `App\Posttypes\Movies`.
+For example, you [created a new post type](/docs/posttype#create) named `App\Posttypes\Movies`.
 To bootstrap this singularity, simply add his classname to the `posttypes` array:

 ```php
 'posttypes' => [